Meet the Wife (TV series)

-Meet the Wife is a 1960s BBC situation comedy written by Chesney and Wolfe, which featured Freddie Frinton as Freddie Blacklock with Thora Hird as his tyrannical wife, Thora.
+Meet the Wife is a 1960s BBC sitcom written by Chesney and Wolfe, which featured Freddie Frinton as Freddie Blacklock with Thora Hird as his tyrannical wife, Thora.
 It ran for five series.

 The series was based on a 1963 BBC television Comedy Playhouse production, "The Bed".
 The theme tune was by Russ Conway and incidental music by Norman Percival and later Dennis Wilson.
 The producers were John Paddy Carstairs and later Robin Nash.

 Outline

 The series followed the various ups and downs of a middle-aged married couple, Freddie and Thora Blacklock.
 Of the two, Fred played the "straight man", weary under Thora's nagging.
 He was a plumber who liked a bit of betting and a drink before coming home.
 His wife, Thora, was noted for her incessant talking while giving her husband a hard time.
 The couple had at least two children, one named Peter who was 23 and married.

 Apart from one, the catchphrases of the series belonged to Thora.
 The first occurred whenever the socially-aspiring Thora introduced her husband, when she would snobbishly pronounce his name "Frayed", remarking that he was "a Master plumber", with the emphasis on the word Master.
 The other was to throw an irate accusative tantrum at poor, downtrodden Fred, with the words, "Every time [such-and-such happens], you always go berserk" The word berserk was given great emphasis, as "Ber-Serk", and always had a successful comedic effect as Fred would wilt under the onslaught.
 She would also answer the phone with an affected "Hellewe", generally half way through an angry rant at Fred.

 Fred also had a catchphrase; always uttering an affected, over-the-top, supposed-upper class "Yai-sss", accompanied by tilted head, sycophantic smile and rapid eye-blinking, in response to Thora's request for confirmation (e.g. "Isn't that right, Fred?") on some point she was making to any member of the group she was aspiring to equal socially.

 The series has much in common with the later BBC sitcom Keeping Up Appearances, except that the central couple were unmistakably working class while in Appearances social climbing was a central element of the programme.